 Nespresso labels all of its capsules with an intensity rating on a scale of one to 13, with 13 being the most intense.
 What does intensity actually mean?
 Well, Nespresso bases intensity on four factors: the coffee’s degree of roasting, its body, its bitterness, and the concentration of coffee.
 If a coffee is high in even one of these categories the intensity rating goes up; for example, an extremely bitter coffee may have a high intensity rating even if it isn’t strongly roasted or thick in body.
 One last detail to note is that a capsule’s intensity rating is not related to its caffeine content.

 Why Trust The Spruce Eats?

-This piece was edited by Derek Rose, the coffee and tea expert for The Spruce Eats.
+This piece was updated by Derek Rose, the coffee and tea expert for The Spruce Eats.
 He researches a variety of coffee products, from measuring scoops to commercial espresso machines, and interviews field experts for their insight.
-At home, he typically makes coffee with the Bodum BRAZIL French Press—a great budget option, especially for those who prefer non-electric brewers.
+At home, he typically makes coffee with the Bodum Brazil French Press—a great budget option, especially for those who prefer non-electric brewers.

 Patrick Cotter, the Content Marketing Specialist for Seattle Coffee Gear, was interviewed for this piece.
 He manages the company's blog, social media, and content pages.
 Founded in 2005, Seattle Coffee Gear is a retailer that focuses on coffee education.